htppy/xxx/ICPEx-WhitePaper3.0.md

 ICPEx is actively developing the AI Agent functionality, which will provide users with the following features in the future:

-* **Smart Trading Strategies:** Based on the **Anda framework**, AI analyzes on-chain data, market fluctuations, and historical trading behaviors to provide automated trading strategies that ensure optimal trade execution for users.
+* **Smart Trading Strategies:** Based on the Anda framework, AI analyzes on-chain data, market fluctuations, and historical trading behaviors to provide automated trading strategies that ensure optimal trade execution for users.
 The Anda framework ensures that the AI agents run on-chain while preserving the privacy of users' trading strategies via ICP’s technology.
 * **Automated Arbitrage:** Based on the Anda framework, AI monitors price discrepancies across major liquidity pools and automatically executes arbitrage trades to improve returns and avoid market inefficiencies.
 The Anda framework ensures the AI agent safely records arbitrage execution on-chain, ensuring traceability and transparency of trades.
 * **Smart Asset Management:** Leveraging the Anda framework, combined with liquidity mining, automated market making, and smart fund reallocation, the AI will assist liquidity providers (LPs) in maximizing profits and dynamically adjusting capital pools to improve fund utilization.
 The Anda framework ensures that asset management decisions are securely recorded on-chain while safeguarding users' asset data privacy.